 Museum of Pathology

-The current legends have been partially rewritten from the museum catalogue and, in isolated cases, the diagnosis has been amended in line with accepted current terminology.
-The pot descriptions are divided into two sections, comprising a brief clinical history where available and a description of the salient macroscopic features.
+I have divided the pot descriptions into two sections, comprising a brief clinical history where available and a description of the salient macroscopic features.
 In some cases, a concise and hopefully up to date resume of the important clinicopathological information regarding the condition shown is also given.

 Professor Ruth Salom Director of Pathology, Monash University 2014

 This page has been created for public use.
 The creators of this site have made every effort to abide by all laws and practices.
 None of the creators will be held liable for any damage caused or alleged to be caused either directly or indirectly by this site.
 All work and images, are for viewing and interactive purposes only.
 All code, images and files are not for redistribution without express permission from the author.